 Why isn’t my dog interested in her toys?
 Why does my dog not play with her toys?
 Why is my dog bored?
 My dog has 100 toys but doesn’t play with any of them!
 Sound familiar?

+I’ll cover that below, but first a little background.
 I’m often called to a behavior consultation or dog training session and asked one of those questions.
 The scenario is typically one of the following:

 1. The dog has many toys (for the sake of a number let’s say 30+) and is completely disinterested in all of them.

 2. The dog has very few toys <5 (or none) and is not interested in playing with them.